oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

    information or contact our sales team (sales@acme.com)*

    .. image:: /user/img/system/config_commerce/sales/UseCase1.png
+      :alt: The mentioned text entered in the Guest Contact field

 5. Save the settings.

    This information should become available on the website for non-authenticated users.

    .. image:: /user/img/system/config_commerce/sales/FrontSalesRepInfoNonAuth.png
+      :alt: Illustrate the text mentioned in the Guest Contact in the storefront

 To set information for logged in users, you need to make sure that in the system configuration, the settings allow John Doe as a customer user owner to enter his contact information manually in his user configuration.